 Do you want a smooth, creamy screen printing ink that hardly leaves any feel

 on the fabric?
-Do you want a screen printing ink that is non-toxic,
+Do you want a screen printing ink that is water-based, non-toxic,

 conforms to ASTM D-4236, doesn't have a strong odor, and is non-flammable?

 Do you want a printing ink that works on nearly all fabrics?
 Do you want a

 screen printing ink that will make you lose weight, will give you a tan, and

 If the answer is yes to most of these questions, then this Speedball Screen Printing Ink is for you!
 It

 does most of the above*, and more!
 It even comes in glow in the dark colors.
 The pearlescent opaque colors are really great on dark fabrics and not too plastic.